-An adjustable power base gives you the ability to control and tweak the position you sleep in, which can lead to longer and more restful sleep.
-It can also reduce snoring and alleviate pain.
-And then there’s the lifestyle perks.
-Like finally being able to read in bed comfortably with support under your knees.
-Or drifting off to a massage every night.
-Or programming the head of the bed to rise automatically in the morning to help you wake up.
-And more.
+An adjustable bed gives you the ability to control and tweak the position you sleep in, which can lead to longer and more restful sleep, as well as less snoring and greater relief of soreness.
+And then there’s the lifestyle perks like finally being able to read in bed comfortably with support under your knees, or drifting off to a massage every night, or programming the head of the bed to rise automatically in the morning to help you wake up.

-All in all, an adjustable foundation is a big value-add in a big busy world.
+All in all, an adjustable bed is a life-changing upgrade.
 But with so many bed frames on the market, how do you go about choosing?
-It depends on your needs of course.
-But here are seven important things to consider.
+Here are seven important things to consider.

-Perhaps no other piece of furniture is as complex as an adjustable foundation in that it moves.
+Perhaps no other piece of furniture is as complex as an adjustable foundation due to the fact that it moves.
 How many pieces of furniture do more than swivel or go up and down?
 In the case of higher end bases, they move in so many different ways.
-You’re ponying up a decent sum here, so take your time to check it out.
+You’re ponying up a decent sum here, so take your time and check out different adjustable beds before you make a purchase decision.
 Lay in the bed and try every single function on the adjustable bed remote control.
 Does the bed move quickly on command?
 Are the motions jerky or smooth?
 Be sure to evaluate with your ears as well.
 A good base will operate quietly as a result of the high quality adjustable bed motors.
 Ask your salesperson a ton of questions and do some homework online.
-Does the company building your base have a sizable product line and at least a million bases behind them?
 The importance of great engineering can’t be overemphasized.

 So let’s assume the base has acceptable engineering.
 The next thing to ask is, how did they develop the positions and features?
 For example, lumbar support is worthless unless it’s specifically developed to align with the spine.
-Is the massage feature something that just shakes the bed, or is it a sophisticated, travelling motion, developed using the principles of physics?
-Is the Anti-Snore position exactly the optimal angle for most people?
+Is the massage feature something that just shakes the bed, or is it a sophisticated, travelling motion?
 Did doctors or scientists give input into developing the bed?
 Inspect the edges, seams and all other aspects of the bed for nice finishes, solid materials, smooth joints and overall sturdiness.
 And while you’re at it, think about your personal design aesthetic.
 A lot of bases out there look like bulky fabric-clad pontoon boats rather than sleek pieces of machinery.
 Function is important, but style matters, too.

 An entry-level base will usually allow you to operate the head and foot of the base.
 Make sure the operation is smooth and that those sleeping positions feel comfortable to you.
-Just because there are strings on your wallet doesn’t mean you shouldn’t get a well-made product.
-More sophisticated adjustable power bases have additional desirable features like variable massage levels, enhanced neck support and life-changing presets like Anti-Snore and Zero Gravity, which simulates weightlessness.
+More sophisticated adjustable beds also have additional desirable features like variable massage levels and enhanced neck support.
 Premium power bases let you control the bed through your smartphone and program multiple settings to run at specific times.
-You may even find some under-bed nightlights.
+You may even find some with under-bed nightlights.

-The reality of any bed is that usually two people are sleeping in it.
-When that’s the case, a split adjustable bed is something to consider, because it allows both people to adjust the bed independently.
+When you know that you'll be sharing your bed with another sleeper, a split adjustable base is something to consider, because it allows both people to adjust the bed independently.
 Make sure the manufacturer provides two bed remotes for that purpose, and that each of you can adjust the other side of the bed with your remote, not just your own side.
 This can come in handy for any couple dealing with snoring or sleep apnea.
 If you decide to go with a split adjustable base, your mattress becomes a part of the equation.
 You can order a Split King mattress, which allows independent movement on both sides and is essentially two separate twin mattresses with their own separate domains.
 If you like to sleep while cuddling, make sure any partially split mattress moves well with the base in the foot region.
 Split bases are sometimes offered in Split Queen size, but most manufacturers only offer them in Split King.